beatak777/horiseon-code-refactor/README.md

 * Fixed broken navigation link.
 * Added alt attributes to images in order to improve SEO.
 * Hero image updated in a smaller size in order to make sure the website loads faster.
+* Created README.md file and listed all sites, exententions and contributors to this work.

 ##   <a name='Installation'></a>Installation